stopthatastronaut/StatusCakeDSC/README.md

 ```

 Using the `.creds` option does not support multiple StatusCake accounts at this time.
 We recommend you don't commit credentials to public source control, naturally.

+## A note on API keys and rate limits

+At the time of writing (Dec 2017), Statuscake free accounts have rate limiting applied which makes the resource misbehave, throwing 500 errors.
+Paid accounts have no such limitation.
+We'll update this readme if and when that changes.

 ## Testing